-- 1. Tuition Tax Credits.
+- l.
+Tuition Tax Credits.
 Although the Finance Committee fashioned a compromise tuition tax credit proposal last year after extensive consideration, the bill received no further action last year.
 But the Committee's efforts could form the basis for legislation in the 98th Congress.
 Legislation, S. 528, was introduced February 17. - 2.
 Caribbean Basin Initiative.
 The administration's proposal to provide trade and certain tax incentives for economic development in the Caribbean Basin made substantial progress in the 97th Congress, but still awaits final action.
 This is likely to be a priority item for the administration; The Finance Committee will hold hearings on April 13. - 3.
 Enterprise Zones.
 The Finance Committee reported out a modified version of the administration's enterprise zone proposal last September, but no further action was taken.
-The proposal is likely to come up again in connection with discussion of job-creation and economic development proposals, and possibly could be acted on with further refinements.
-A major question is whether the House will take an interest in the idea, which they did not in the 97th Congress. - 4.
-DISC.
+New legislation has been sent up by the President, and the proposal is likely to come up again in connection with discussion of job-creation and economic development proposals, and possibly could be acted on with further refinements.
+A major question is whether the House will take an interest in the idea, which they did not in the 97th Congress.

+4. DISC.
 While no specific DISC proposal was made in the 97th Congress, the issue was extensively discussed-particularly the question of legality under the GATT.
 The search is clearly on for an alternative way to encourage exports, and the administration is likely to be active.